ByAldon/WordPress/README.md

 All the plugins and or themes that i present to you are [privacy focused, secure and open source](https://github.com/DevAldon/WordPress/blob/main/SECURITY.md).

-I am always working on something new.
-Keep a eye on the [roadmap](https://github.com/users/DevAldon/projects/11) for what is coming:

 ---

 ### Plugins